 Clear polyurethane finishes are the most serviceable for interior applications.
-However, care is necessary when choosing the finish as some finishes have the potential to bond board edges together at the tongue and groove joint.
-This may result in wide irregular gaps between some boards or may cause some boards to split.
-It is recommended that finishes and finish systems do not adhere boards together and have the boards coated before installation.
+However, care is necessary when choosing the finish as some finishes have the potential to bond lining board edges together at the tongue and groove joint.
+This may result in wide irregular gaps between some lining boards or may cause some lining boards to split.
+It is highly recommended lining boards are coated before installation as finishes and finish systems can adhere lining boards together.

 Oil and wax based finish systems containing a bond breaking sealer are recommended.
-Pre-finishing is recommended to ensure complete curing of the finish and prevent board adhesion.
+Pre-finishing is recommended to ensure complete curing of the finish and prevent lining board adhesion.

-Oil stains may be used to achieve special colour effects, however first trial with a number of offcuts.
+Oil stains may be used to achieve special colour effects, however, first trial with a number of offcuts to ensure the effect achieved is what is desired.
 Where a clear finish is used over a stain, it is necessary to check with the manufacturer to ensure the clear finish is compatible with the stain.